1alikadri/PRODIGY_CS_01/README.md

 📁 Task 1: Caesar Cipher – Text Encryption/Decryption

-🧠 What I Learned
-Basics of classical cryptography.

-Character manipulation using ASCII values.

-Writing modular, user-interactive Python scripts.
+🔧 Description
+A simple Python tool that encrypts and decrypts messages using the Caesar Cipher, a classic shift-based substitution cipher.
+Users input a message and a shift value.

-🛠️ How It Works
+📜 How It Works
-The Caesar Cipher shifts each alphabet in the text by a fixed value.
-It's one of the oldest encryption methods and is useful for understanding substitution ciphers.
+Each alphabet in the message is shifted by a fixed number (key).

-For example, a shift of 2:
-A → C, B → D, Z → B
+Non-alphabet characters remain unchanged.

+Supports both encryption and decryption via user input.

+🖥️ Sample Output
+Enter your message: hello world
+Enter shift value: 3
+Encrypted: khoor zruog
+Decrypted: hello world
-💡 Features
+💡 What You Learn
-Encrypts and decrypts any English sentence.

-Retains spaces, punctuation, and case.

-User chooses shift value and mode (Encrypt/Decrypt).

-📦 Usage
+Skill	Description
+String Manipulation	Looping, character encoding (ASCII) Encryption Basics	Understand symmetric shift ciphers User Input	Grasp how to build interactive scripts

+🛠️ Installation
+No dependencies required.
+Pure Python.
+▶️ How to Run
 python caesar_cipher.py
-Enter message: Hello World!
-Enter shift value: 3
-Encrypt or Decrypt? (e/d): e
-Result: Khoor Zruog!